vstradaa/MIT-6.001.x/Week One/06.04.2020/notes.md

 Out[1]: 3
 ```

-Keep in mind that when downcasting a float to an int you are not rounding, you are simply removing the digits following the dot.
+Keep in mind that when downcasting a <code>float</code> to an <code>int</code> you are not rounding, you are simply removing the digits following the dot.